flatironinstitute/sciware/24_Types/main.md

 # Type concepts

 * *Not* type theory (a branch of mathematics involving propositional logic and category theory)
+* Abstract tools to approach coding a bit differently
+* Fun with math
-* algebraic data types, set operations
+* "algebraic data types", set operations

 ### Motivation: dimensional analysis